eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_07<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-After a Wallet Unit receives a PID from a PID Provider, it SHALL validate the signature of the PID using a trust anchor of the PID Provider provided in a LoTE made available in accordance with [[Topic 31](./annex-2.02-high-level-requirements-by-topic.md#a2320-topic-31-notification-and-publication-of-pid-provider-wallet-provider-attestation-provider-access-certificate-authority-and-provider-of-registration-certificates)].
+After a Wallet Unit receives a PID from a PID Provider, it SHALL validate the signature of the PID using a trust anchor of the PID Provider provided in a LoTE made available in accordance with [Topic 31][topic-31]].

 *Note: The Wallet Provider and PID Provider may be the same entity.
 In such a case, the remote WSCD used by the Wallet Provider may be the same hardware HSM that is also used by the PID Provider to sign PIDs.
 In such a situation, this requirement may look superfluous, since the same HSM would generate the signature and verify it.
 However, this is not true, since for security reasons the PID Provider and Wallet Provider must use proper partitioning and logical key segregation within the HSM.
 Therefore, this requirement also applies in such a situation.*